What To Wear In Banff In Winter

 Unless you’re on a budget, don’t care, and take a short weekend trip with guaranteed sunshine, I recommend packing a pair of goggles.
 They are an essential part of your ski outfit, and I consider it a lifeline.
 Goggles provide protection for your eyes and aid your vision on the mountain.

-It’s tough to come by ski goggle rentals so if it’s your first time, opt for the Giro Roams or order a cheap $50 pair off Amazon as it will save you a lot of headaches on the mountain.
+Ski goggle rentals are tough to come by, so if it’s your first time, opt for the Giro Roams or order a cheap $50 pair off Amazon.
+It will save you a lot of headaches on the mountain.

 Helmet